zqx1392/hello-world/README.md

 	> read agreement for eshi
 	> find something to give mood
 	> pm 2.5 mask for young girl

-		4/30
-			09.30 -> entrust bag in ueno
-			10.00-11.00 -> visit gallery early + with fri for less crowd 11.00-13.00 -> go food hunt, hunt leftover (can be swap order) 13.00 -> do anything you need to before going to 成田 (14.34 from 京成上野)

 			Food list
 			Lunch/Home							Dinner/Outside
 				> Noodle							> MK